abedkhooli/ds1/README.md

  * A copy of the pre-class [interview questions](ds-interview-pre-class.docx)
  * A copy of the [Training outline](DataScience1Outline.pdf)
  * This file provides access to the important resources in this site.
 It will be updated regularly.
 You can ignore other files listed above (some are tests and may not work)
  * Interesting read/view: [the future of jobs](https://www.youtube.com/watch?v=zyjoayAwDb8) short video and [full WEF report](http://reports.weforum.org/future-of-jobs-2016/).
+See also: [5 Jobs Robots Will Take First and 5 They Will Take Last](https://twitter.com/akhooli/status/838691125732986881)

 * Datasets
  * Environmental data: [Air Quality in Ramallah Area](data/)